 death in prison

-When someone has died in prison – whether due to violence from another prisoner, suicide, or natural causes – an inquest will be held to find out the circumstances surrounding their death.
-When an inquest involves a death in prison, what is known as an Article 2 Inquest will be held.
+When your loved one has died in prison – whether due to violence from another prisoner, suicide, or natural causes – an Article 2 inquest will be held to find out the circumstances surrounding their death.

-Due to the secure and private nature of prisons, families are often given little, if any, information about the circumstances around their loved one’s death and it may feel like you have many unanswered questions about what happened.
+Due to the secure and private nature of prisons, you and your family will likely have been given little, if any, information about the circumstances around your loved one’s death.
+It may therefore feel like you have many unanswered questions about what happened.